andrewdyer/react-package-template/README.md

 Runs the test suite for the project using Jest.

+### `npm run test:watch`

+Runs the test suite in watch mode, re-running tests when files change.

+### `npm run test:coverage`

+Runs the test suite and generates a coverage report.

 ### `npm run yalc:publish`

 Publishes the package to the local Yalc store for local development.